 Larry Shook is a veteran journalist, publisher, editor and communications consultant.
-He has written for such publications as The New York Times, The Washington Post, and Newsweek.
+He has written for The New York Times, The Washington Post, and Newsweek.

 Shook has been an editor of San Diego Magazine, was editor-in-chief of Washington Magazine, state editor of Seattle Weekly.
 With reporting partner Tim Connor, he helped break the story of half-a-century of secret radiation releases at the Hanford Nuclear Reservation.
 Author of several books and numerous articles for national magazines, Shook is a former newspaper columnist and has written syndicated newspaper features.

 With Connor and Laddon, in 2004 he won first place Sigma Delta Chi award from the national Society of Professional Journalists for an online investigative reporting package entitled, “How The Spokesman-Review Subverted Democracy in Spokane, Washington.”